Dreadspire vs White Crown

 In this original UEFN greybox level, I fused two iconic locations from the Lord of the Rings universe—Minas Tirith and Barad-dûr—into one intense battleground.
 Set in a fantasy world torn between light and darkness, players join a 3v3 capture-the-flag match that demands both teamwork and strategy.
 The battlefield is split down the middle: the towering spires and gloom of Barad-dûr clash with the radiant majesty of Minas Tirith.
 Players must shoot, flank, and defend across bridges, spires, and fortresses to control the battlefield and secure the One Ring’s fate.
+To separate this from the original IP, I am refering to this map as “Dreadspire vs White Crown”

 Engine: Unreal Engine For Fortnite